HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Quiescence of individual targets

-The test on ID 7 was performed letting z$_{\rm{spec}}$ vary within its 3$\sigma$ confidence level of the combined fit.
-Given the lack of prominent (emission or absorption) lines, the spectrum alone is not able to reject star forming solutions.
+The test on ID 7 was performed letting z$_{\rm{spec}}$ vary within its 3$\sigma$ confidence level of the combined fit used for its spectroscopic confirmation (see Sect.~\ref{sec:identspecz}).
+Given the lack of prominent (emission or absorption) lines, the spectrum alone is not able to reject star-forming solutions.
 The combined fit, however, rejects such solutions (P=0, $\Delta \chi^{2}$=183, $\chi^{2}_{\rm{R}, SF}$=2.0, $\chi^{2}_{\rm{R}, PASS}$=0.9), even when adopting tighter constraints on the passive solution (e.g. t/$\tau$>10 and t>0.5).
-The second object showing the largest consistency with a star forming template is ID 10.
-Despite the addition of photometry rejecting star forming solutions, it should be noted that this object lies in a region of the UVJ diagram where contamination is expected to be more frequent \citep[see][]{lustig}.
-Moreover, its best fitting combined mass-weighted age and Av are still pointing towards a very young and dust reddened stellar content ($t_{50}=0.3^{+0.3}_{-0.1}$ and $Av=1.6^{+0.1}_{-0.3}$, respectively).
+The second object showing the highest consistency with a star-forming template is ID 10.
+Despite the addition of photometry rejecting star-forming solutions, it should be noted that this object lies in a region of the UVJ diagram where contamination is expected to be more frequent \citep[see][]{lustig}.
+Moreover, its best-fitting combined mass-weighted age and Av are still pointing towards a very young and dust-reddened stellar content ($t_{50}=0.3^{+0.3}_{-0.1}$ and $Av=1.6^{+0.1}_{-0.3}$, respectively.)
 We discuss very young sources with MIPS and Chandra detections in the following sections.
 We anticipate here that we consider ID 10 in particular an AGN host and likely an object close to its quenching phase.
-Given the arguments presented above, we conclude with reasonable confidence that all of our galaxies can be classified as passive on the basis of their UV-to-NIR emission.
+Considering the arguments presented above, we conclude with reasonable confidence that all of our galaxies can be classified as passive on the basis of their UV-to-NIR emission.

-\section{SFR constraints from multiwavelength data sets}
+\subsection{SFR constraints from multiwavelength data sets}